uxlfoundation/oneTBB/cmake/README.md

 The following project controls are available during the configure stage:
 ```
 TCM_TEST:BOOL - Enable testing (ON by default)
+TCM_STRICT:BOOL - Treat compiler warnings as errors (ON by default)
 ```

 Command